 What to Bring to Sanagi Island

-- Although curry rice is served in Neko no Shima Hostel’s cafe, they only have 10 daily serves (plus it isn’t vegetarian).
+- Although curry rice is served at Neko no Shima Hostel’s cafe, there are only 10 daily servings available (plus it isn’t vegetarian).
 So bring your lunch/snacks.

-- While there are three convenience stores on the island, bring enough drinks/water with you in case they are closed.
+- While there are three convenience stores on the island, it’s a good idea to bring enough drinks/water with you in case they are closed.
 There are no vending machines on Sanagi Island.

 - Enough cat food

-- If you forgot about it, you might be able to get some from Neko no Shima Hostel on the island.
+- If you forgot to bring cat food, you might be able to get some from Neko no Shima Hostel on the island.

 - Insect repellent